 2. The Vinegar and Bicarb Soda Method

+The next easiest method of unblocking drains is using something to dissolve the clog.
 Before buying a commercial drain cleaning product, try making your own with vinegar and bicarb soda.

 Take half a cup of bicarb soda and dump it directly into the drain and as far down as you can.
 Then add half a cup of vinegar to the mix.
 This will result in a fizzing effect which will help eradicate any grease that may be blocking your drain.